 We also investigated the use of the per-multiprocessor shared memory as an application-managed cache.
-Others report good results with this approach [16].
+Others report good results with this approach [20].
 However, we found that, for our application, the use of shared memory only led to performance degradation.

-The best performing implementation uses a tile size of 3x2.
+The best performing implementation uses a tile size of $3x^2$.
 The optimal tile size is influenced by the way the available registers are used.
 The register file is a shared resource.
 A smaller tile size means less register usage, which allows the use of more concurrent threads, hiding load delays.
 On NVIDIA hardware, we found that the using a relatively small tile size and many threads increases performance.

-The kernel itself, without host-to-device communication achieves 285 gflops, which is 31% of the theoretical peak performance.
-The achieved device memory bandwidth is 110 GB/s, which is 108% of the theoretical maximum.
+The kernel itself, without host-to-device communication achieves 314 gflops, which is 34% of the theoretical peak performance.
+The achieved device memory bandwidth is 122 GB/s, which is 120% of the theoretical maximum.
 We can reach more than 100% because we include data reuse.
 The performance we get with the correlator is significantly improved thanks to this data reuse, which we achieve by exploiting the texture cache.
 The advantage is large, because separate bandwidth tests show that the theoretical bandwidth cannot be reached in practice.
 Even in the most optimal case, only 71% (72 GB/s) of the theoretical maximum can be obtained.
 The arithmetic intensity with this tile size is 2.4.
 We can use this to calculate the maximal performance without communication. $perf{max} = min(966, 2.4 \times 102) = 245$ gflops.
-In practice, the performance is better than that: we achieve 116% of this, thanks to the efficient texture cache.
+In practice, the performance is better than that: we achieve 128% of this, thanks to the efficient texture cache.

-If we include communication, the performance drops by 15%, and we only get 243 gflops.
+If we include communication, the performance drops by 15%, and we only get 274 gflops.
 Just like with the ATI hardware, this is caused by the low PCI-e bandwidth.
-With NVIDIA hardware and our data-intensive kernel, we do see significant performance gains by using asynchronous I/O. With synchronous I/O, we achieve only 153 gflops.
+With NVIDIA hardware and our data-intensive kernel, we do see significant performance gains by using asynchronous I/O. With synchronous I/O, we achieve only 162 gflops (compared to the 274 we get with asynchronous I/O).
 Therefore, the use of asynchronous I/O is essential.
-In Section 3.6, we calculated that the $perf{max,global}$ for our hardware is 363 gflops.
-In practice, we achieve 67% of this limit due to the external I/O problems.